 Child Care Aware® of America is reviewing each state’s plan to understand where child care providers fall in line.
-We are also advocating for providers to be treated equitably as a first step in ensuring access.
-As plans evolve, we will update this page with helpful information.
+We also advocate that providers are treated equitably as a first step in ensuring access.
+This page is updated as plans evolve.

 In December 2020, the Centers for Disease Control and Prevention (CDC) approved two COVID-19 vaccines for adults.
 States are now planning how to give out the vaccine based on recommendations from the CDC while there are still limited doses available.
 The CDC recommends that health care workers and long-term facility staff and residents receive the vaccine first in Phase 1a.
-The CDC then recommends that people ages 75 and older and frontline essential workers, including child care providers, receive the vaccine next under Phase 1b.
+After that, they recommend that people ages 75 and older and frontline essential workers, including child care providers, receive the vaccine under Phase 1b.
 In Phase 1c, the CDC recommends that people between ages 65-74, people aged 16-64 with high-risk medical conditions and other essential workers not included in Phase 1b receive the vaccine.

 The Role of States in Vaccine Distribution

 States and local governments also play an integral role in the distribution of the vaccine.
 States submitted their interim plans to the CDC in mid-October 2020.
-Their plans were based on the CDC’s Interim Playbook, which emphasizes close collaboration between public health, external agencies and community partners.
+Their plans were based on the CDC’s Interim Playbook.
+The Playbook emphasizes close collaboration between public health, external agencies and community partners.
 Jurisdictions had to plan for three phases:

 1. Limited supplies of vaccine doses available;

 2. Large numbers of vaccine doses available; and